 Most significantly - the Punggye-ri Nuclear Testing Facility is located in the Hamgyong mountains north of Kimchaek city in North Hamgyong Province.
 This is the site from which all of North Korea's nuclear tests have been conducted to date.

 One of the provincial cities, Hoeryong, is famous domestically for being the birthplace and hometown of the first wife of the President Kim Il Sung, Kim Jong Suk.
-Having grown up on the northern border of North Hamgyong Province under Japanese occupation she later went on to fight the Japanese under the command of the Presiden whom she would marry in 1941.
+Having grown up on the northern border of North Hamgyong Province under Japanese occupation she later went on to fight the Japanese under the command of the President whom she would later marry in 1941.

 The birthplace of Kim Jong Suk is visitable and is an important location in the country for locals due to her status as one of the 'Three Generals' alongside her husband the President Kim Il Sung and her son the General Kim Jong Il.

 The province is also the site of one of the three 'Grand Monuments'.
-The Wangjaesan Grand Monument is located in the far north-east of the province near the Tumen river.
+The Wangjaesan Grand Monument is located in the far north-east of the province near the Tumen River.
 It is built on the site of the 1933 Wangjaesan Conference and is the second-largest statue of the President Kim Il Sung in the country (after the Mansudae Grand Monument in Pyongyang).